Tangxiaotian11/Sphinx/source/literature_reading/Alps/paper1.md

 2. checkboard tests
 ___
 #### 4. three scenarios of "HV_EA"
-1. a remnant of the delaminated European plate
+1. A remnant of the delaminated European plate

 ___
 #### 5. conclusions